DeSantis rejects request for Florida Guard at Biden’s State of the Union - NewsBreak

 Video: Biden steps to State of the Union lectern at fraught moment

-TAMPA, Fla.
-(WFLA) — Despite the request of President Joe Biden, Florida Gov. Ron DeSantis said he will not send Florida National Guard members to the District of Columbia for the president’s State of the Union address.
+TAMPA, Fla. ( WFLA ) — Despite the request of President Joe Biden, Florida Gov. Ron DeSantis said he will not send Florida National Guard members to the District of Columbia for the president’s State of the Union address Tuesday night.

 The reason was not immediately clear.
 According to the governor, the Biden administration had requested state guards send troops to Washington last week.
-DeSantis announced his refusal to send guardsmen via Twitter on Monday.Miya’s Law: Bill to strengthen student tenant security in honor of slain Orlando woman progresses
+DeSantis announced his refusal to send guardsmen via Twitter on Monday.What is the ‘vacuum bomb’ that Russia is accused of using in Ukraine?

 “Last week, the Biden Administration requested the assistance of State National Guards to deploy to Washington D.C.
 I have rejected this request — there will be no @FLGuard sent to D.C. for Biden’s State of the Union.”

-8 On Your Side has reached out to the governor’s office for commentary on why DeSantis has rejected the request for deployment.
-This story will be updated when WFLA knows more.
+There were three trucker convoys initially heading to Washington that were expected to arrive in time for the president’s address to U.S. Congress.
+However, not all of the convoys will arrive in time.
+One convoy, which started off in Los Angeles has already been canceled due to low turn-out, according to reporting by the Associated Press.Florida bill creates $2B ‘BIDEN Fund’ to ‘counter increased inflation’ in state budget

+The AP also reported there would be 700 unarmed members of the National Guard present to assist with traffic flow as the convoys come to the District of Columbia.
+Due to DeSantis’ statement, it is now known none of the assistance will come from Florida.

-Download the News Channel 8 app to receive push alerts and breaking news updates.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Other truckers are still expected to arrive in Washington for the State of the Union address, coming from all over the U.S. to protest federal COVID-19 policies and mandates.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.